Amasirat/Obsidian/Computer Networks.md

 The algorithm that allows access control is also called *Multi Access Control (MAC)*.

+An Ethernet frame must contain at least 46 bytes of data, the reason for this minimum is that the frame must be long enough to detect collision.
 Each Ethernet frame has the following format:
 * Preamble(64 bits): that is attached to the frame by the host adaptor and removed by the reciever adaptor
 * CRC (32 bits): also attached by the adaptor and then removed
 * Destination Address (48 bits)